El Dorado Duck Pond Project

 Additional project updates and information will be published on an on-going basis.

-Construction began in September 2022 and is estimated to be completed, barring weather or other unforeseen delays, by late 2023.
+Unprecedented rain this past summer season caused a 4-month delay in the project.
+Construction began in September 2022 and is estimated to be completed, barring further weather or other unforeseen delays, by Spring 2024.

 The contractor encourages park patrons to keep children away from the construction areas and activities.